sunezr/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (video)

+I used a Line class to record recent line parameters and used the mean of last 5 frames as current line.

 Here's a [link to my video result](./project_output_video.mp4)

 ---

 ### Discussion

-- I don't know what is the distance ratio of real world and image.
-I just take the the values given in lecture.
-But I think there should be a method to calculate it.
+- Mean of recent fit line in frames is used to make the lane finding more robust.
+- The combination of threshold to get binary image is somewhat simple, more methods can be applied to detect lane lines.
-- I didn't consider the failure of detection and the validation of result.
-It should be added to make the program robust.
+- I didn't consider the failure of detection or the validation of result.
+It should be considered to reduce error.